Getting started with Slopes on iPhone

 Once you end the activity, your recording will be saved to the Logbook where you can look back on the day.
 From here you can also make edits, export, compare against friends and share your stats to social media.

-To manage settings for Slopes, tap on the Account tab.
+To manage settings for Slopes, go to the Account tab.
 From here you can:

 - Edit your profile